-A scheduled check-up for your furnace is about as exciting as it sounds.
-However, as we approach the colder months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.
+A scheduled check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the less-popular winter months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties necessitate yearly HVAC maintenance to remain valid, so skipping your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your equipment does ever breakdown in the middle of a cold snap.
-Make sure you get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Broad Ripple Service Experts.
+Most manufacturers’ warranties necessitate annual system maintenance to keep valid, so missing your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your system does ever malfunction in the middle of a cold snap.
+Always get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.

 What can I do to troubleshoot my furnace before calling a tech for service?

-Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can lead to a number of comfort issues for homeowners, including:
+Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can lead to a number of comfort issues for homeowners, including:

 - Restricted airflow

 - Reduced efficiency